'Turn on, tune in...' (yeah, really).

 This varies with different browsers/apps,

-and whether you're a good person.
+and whether you have good karma.

 Turn back time…?